How to distribute a self-published book

 Sadly, those who would gain the most from this article are the least likely to read it.

-It can be hard to get a self-published title into bookstores.
-Counter staff are there to sell books, not buy them, so your first task is to make sure you're speaking to the right person.
+Remember that counter staff are there to sell books, not buy them, so your first task is to make sure you're speaking to the right person.

 Bear in mind that publisher's reps make appointments to talk about new books in their catalogues, and discuss a whole range of new titles in one sitting.
 If you pop in unannounced, you can hardly expect the same attention.